 If you can get out of your car and walk around after a crash, you might assume you’re ok.
 You might have a minor ache or pain, but you don’t want to make a big deal about it at the scene.
 Despite this, it is important that you make an appointment with a doctor as soon as you can after the accident to see if you have injuries that are not obvious right away.
 Common delayed-symptom car accident injuries include the following:

-- Psychological trauma.
 Symptoms of post-traumatic stress disorder after a car crash will not develop right away.
-You may begin experiencing flashbacks, nightmares, a fear of driving, anxiety, and depression several days, or even several weeks, after an accident.
+You may begin experiencing flashbacks, nightmares, a fear of driving, anxiety, and depression several days, or even several weeks, following a Virginia car accident.
 An early exam by a therapist can diagnose the problem and help you cope.

 Other injuries, such as soft tissue damage and back problems, may also manifest days or weeks after a crash.